 Education in Thailand is in serious trouble

-I taught in the Thai education system for more than five years and, during this time, learned quickly how bad the education system in Thailand really has become.
+I taught in the Thai education system for more than 10 years and, during this time, learned quickly how bad the education system in Thailand really has become.

 Plagued by inadequate funding, huge class sizes (more than 55 students to a class is normal), terrible teacher training, students that seem to have little motivation and a system that forces teachers to pass students even though they have actually failed – there doesn’t seem to be much hope education in Thailand will improve any time soon.

 I taught in a private bi-lingual school, so had far less problems than exist in government schools.
-Even here though, the school falls under Ministry of Education bureaucracy, which is one of the most ridiculously inept in the world.
+Even here though the school falls under the Thai Ministry of Education’s bureaucracy, which is one of the most ridiculously inept in the world.

-Rules change every semester, new guidelines are handed down to teachers regarding course content, lesson plans, testing etc at the beginning of each new semester, then change again the following semester.
+Rules change every semester, new guidelines are handed down to teachers regarding course content, lesson plans, testing etc at the beginning of each new semester, then change again the following one.

 Teachers are told to pass students, even though they have failed, and a blind eye is turned to serious problems like plagiarizing.